-Yes No D10 Does an open admission policy, if reported, apply to transfer students? х D11 Describe additional requirements for transfer admission, if applicable: Applicants who have earned between 7-23 hours of college credit must satisfy both freshman admission requirements and achieve a minimum transfer GPA of 2.25 or higher in all college-level course work attempted.
+D10 Does an open admission policy, if reported, apply to transfer students?

+D11 Describe additional requirements for transfer admission, if applicable:

+Applicants who have earned between 7-23 hours of college credit must satisfy both freshman admission requirements and achieve a minimum transfer GPA of 2.25 or higher in all college-level course work attempted.
 Students who have earned 24-59 hours of college credit must achieve a minimum transfer GPA of 2.25 or higher in all college-level course work attempted.
 Students who have earned 60 or more hours of college credit must achieve a minimum transfer GPA of 2.0 or higher in all college-level course work attempted.

-D12-D17: Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: - Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: No limit Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: No limit D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: - D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00 D17 Describe other transfer credit policies: D18 D18-D22: Military Service Transfer Credit Polic
+D12-D17: Transfer Credit Policies

+D12 Report the lowest grade earned for any course that may be transferred for credit: D13 Maximum number of credits or courses that may be transferred from a two-year institution: Number No Limit Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: Number No Limit Unit Type D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00 D17 Describe other transfer credit policies:

+D18-D22: Military Service Transfer Credit Policies